tim0g/timog.org/content/posts/cool posters of the japanese community party/index.md

 <hr>

-<span style="color:red">*</span>*But what does that even mean?
-Labeling people as communist, socialist or capitalist is as superficial as saying someone is "racist" or "anti-Semite."
-Most of the time, it serves no purpose than to denigrate someone without really understanding their beliefs or shut down civil discourse by resorting to name-calling.*
+<span style="color:red">*</span>*But what does that even mean, actually?
+[Labeling people as communist](https://sandratrappen.com/2013/10/09/fascism-communism-or-socialism/), socialist or capitalist is as superficial as saying someone is "racist" or "anti-Semite."
+Most of the time, it serves no purpose than to denigrate without understanding others’ beliefs or shut down civil discourse by resorting to name-calling.*